fpc/FPCSource/packages/fcl-db/src/sql/README.txt

 SQL scanner/parser/Abstract Syntax Tree units

-This can parse the complete Firebird dialect 3 SQL syntax(which should come pretty close to SQL-92) and builds a syntax tree from it.
+This can parse the complete Firebird dialect 3 SQL syntax (which should come pretty close to SQL-92) and builds a syntax tree from it.
 The Abstract Syntax Tree can re-create the SQL with limited formatting support.

 It comes with extensive test suite (over 750 testcases; see the fcl-db\tests directory).
 It has been tested on almost 400,000 SQL statements.
 Nevertheless bugs may remain, so any test results you may produce are welcome.
 Especially the GRANT/REVOKE statements are tested only theoretically.

-The scanner/parser have been set up so they should be able to cope with other SQL dialects (using a set of flags) such as MySQL, but this support is currently not implemented.
+The scanner/parser have been designed so they should be able to cope with other SQL dialects (using a set of flags) such as MySQL, but this support is currently not implemented.

 The purpose is 3-fold: